xrdocs/application-hosting/_tutorials/2016-05-13--xrdocs-how-to.md

 ## Introducing [prose.io](http://prose.io)

-We've completely abstracted the internals of the website running on github-pages.
+We've completely abstracted the internals of the website running on github-pages using [prose.io Config](https://github.com/prose/prose/wiki/Prose-Configuration) configurations.

 Now all you need is: